 Therapeutic fostering requires special training and education in looking after children with complex needs and foster carers become part of a therapy team.
 Therapeutic foster care allows the opportunity for children and young people to be able to develop and grow through extra assistance, while being cared for in a secure home.
 As a therapeutic foster carer, you will know a detailed breakdown of the children’s needs on every level – in particular from a mental health perspective, which allows you to care for this foster child in the most effective manner.

-Here at Capstone, we’re pleased to have created and developed our Multidisciplinary Assessment & Treatment service (MATs).
+Here at Capstone, we’re pleased to have created and developed our Multi-disciplinary Assessment Treatment & Therapy service (MATTs).
 This is a service unique to the Capstone Foster Care group and is a specialist therapeutic fostering programme, providing enhanced support and resources for foster carers and children referred to the programme.
 Through this service, we can provide more children with a family home that can meet their needs, which will be supported by a clinical therapeutic team.

 In the case of therapeutic placements, a foster home is not just a home, it’s a safe and comfortable sanctuary for troubled children and young people.
 Foster parents are provided with ongoing therapeutic foster care training and support to guide and assist them through the process of being part of a specialist team.
 The foster carer plays the double role of providing a secure family setting where the child can live and thrive as well as a therapeutic environment to help the child or young person along the road to recovery and help them toward feeling that they are part of a community.